 On the Gulf coast, the upscale Naples area, 35 miles to the northwest, offers even more natural attractions, along with good golfing, shopping, and beaches.

 Fifth Avenue south of Highway 41 is a continuum of shops, galleries, cutting-edge cuisine, clubs, and sidewalk cafés.
-Follow it to Third Street, then head south to the vicinity of 10th Avenue for more shopping near the beach and the famous Naples Pier.
+Follow it to Third Street, then head south to 10th Avenue for more shopping near the beach and the famous Naples Pier.

 The Conservancy of Southwest Florida Nature Center has nature trails, an animal rehabilitation facility, canoe tours, and a boat tour of mangrove ecology.
 It lies east of Highway 41 on Goodlette Road and Merrihue Drive.
 From Highway 41, take Immokalee Road/1 11th Avenue west to Delnor-Wiggins State Recreation Area, known for its summer sea turtle nesting and its year-round good beaching and fishing.